sxf118/MRGC/README.md

 ## Dataset
 All teh cancer datasets used in the code can be downloaded at http://acgt.cs.tau.ac.il/multi_omic_benchmark/download.html.
 ## Parameters
 There are three parameters in our method, i.e., 'alpha', 'beta', and the dictionary size 'base'.
 The default value is 0.01, 0.001 and 10, repectively.
-Users can change their value in "demo.m" for better performance.
+Users can change their value in 'demo.m' for better performance.
 ## Input and output
-Users can change the input file directory and output file directory by changing the 'dataDir' variable and the 'outDir' variable, respectively.
+Users can change the input file directory and output file directory by changing the 'dataDir' variable and the 'outDir' variable in 'demo.m', respectively.